dwp/govuk-casa/docs/api/journey-state.md

-# Handling Journey Data
+# Handling Journey State

-The [`middleware/session/`](../../middleware/session/) middleware is responsible for making available the `req.casa.journeyContext` object for every incoming request, which is an instance of the [`lib/JourneyContext.js`](../../lib/JourneyContext.js) class.
+The [`middleware/session/`](../../middleware/session/) middleware is responsible for making available the `req.casa.journeyContext` object for every incoming request, which is an instance of the [`JourneyContext`](../../lib/JourneyContext.js) class.

 This object holds all gathered data, and information about any valiation errors arising from that data.